BASTAcode/BASTA/docs/controls_outplots.rst

 =========================

-In the following, an overview of the all the controls related to what will be outputted when running BASTA is given, which corresponds to the fitting controls block in the :py:func:`define_output` function in the ``create_inputfile.py`` scripts.
+In the following, an overview of the all the controls related to what will be outputted when running BASTA is given, which corresponds to the fitting controls block in the :py:func:`define_input` function in the ``create_inputfile.py`` scripts.
 To see the recommended/default usage of these controls for specific fitting cases, see the :ref:`examples <examples>` section, or the provided example scripts ``BASTA/examples/xmlinput/create_inputfile_*.py``.